jhumelsine/jhumelsine.github.io/_posts/2024-05-25-design-process.md

 The design elements on one page don’t depend upon nor know about the design elements on other pages.
 The stable/fixed connecting elements don’t allow information to flow through them.
 There are exceptions to this, especially with [Leaky Abstractions](https://en.wikipedia.org/wiki/Leaky_abstraction), but leaks should be kept to a minimum.

 Design elements on the same page tend to be cohesive without being coupled to design elements on other pages.
-If the stable/fixed connecting elements are reasonablely mature, implementation can proceed with the design elements across the pages in parallel.
+If the stable/fixed connecting elements are reasonably mature, implementation can proceed with the design elements across the pages in parallel.

 Stable/fixed connecting elements become natural boundaries for the design and implementation.
 If a design results in three separate pages, then three different developers/teams should be able to implement them in parallel without depending upon or knowing each other’s details.

 # Example
 I’m working on the [Advent of Code](https://adventofcode.com/) backlog between blog posts.
 The [Advent of Code 2015 Day 7 Challenge](https://adventofcode.com/2015/day/7) is based upon [Logic Gates](https://en.wikipedia.org/wiki/Logic_gate).
 The assignment defines 16-bit logic gates for AND, OR, LSHIFT, RSHIFT and NOT operations.
 The assignment data defines a layout of over 300 logic gates.
 The challenge is to calculate the output value of gate `a`.

-__Spoiler Alert!__: I’m going to present my solution.
+__Spoiler Alert!__ I’m going to present my solution.
 After almost nine years to statute of limitations for revealing a solution has passed.
 This is your last chance to solve it yourself before seeing my solution.

 ## Pen and Paper
 Here’s my pen and paper design: